SAP-samples/logistics-business-network-integration/README.md

 ## 2.)
 Request tenant and technical user
 ![](Upload/2.png)

+As a prerequisit for connecting to / integrating with SAP LBN APIs, you are required to have tenants in LBN available which are specific to your company.

+For this you will have to request two tenants, one that will serve the development and test purposes, and a second one for productive usage.

+This section focuses on requesting the development/test tenant.
+Section 5 will guide you through requesting your productive tenant.

 ![](Upload/Screenshot3.png)

-Here you will learn how to request a tenant and a technical user:

-### A. API mapping & testing ###
+### A. Tenant and License description ###

-License 8007828 – Free of Charge *Test tenant to develop & test connectivity with standard LBN APIs*
+License Nr 8007828 – Free of Charge *Test tenant to develop & test connectivity with standard LBN APIs*
-* For Partner Integration phase: Mapping to SAP LBN APIs and end-to-end testing for both Freight Collaboration & Global Track and Trace options
+* For carrier/partner integration phase: mapping to SAP LBN APIs and end-to-end testing for both Freight Collaboration & Global Track and Trace options
-* Also for Customer Testing/implementation project with testing of integration to the partner network
+* Also for customer testing/implementation project with testing of integration to the partner network

 ![](Upload/Screenshot.png)

 ### B. License coverage details
 * SAP Logistics Business Network B2B Test Tenant for carriers and network partners
 * License to set-up B2B connections for